Frequently Asked Questions (FAQ)

 How do I deactivate Conda base environment?

-Many users have reported that after a local installation of Anaconda on
+Many users have reported that after a local installation of Conda on

 the HPCC, their login prompt changes to something starting with (base)